 The up-skilling of oncoplastic surgeons means that many more women have access to reconstruction and, importantly, this is often performed as part of the same operation as the cancer resection, minimising the number of trips to theatre for the patient.

 Seamless transition between resection and reconstruction is of significant importance to many patients and generates a lot of interest and discussion.
 Single surgical team approach as opposed to multiple teams improves logistical surgical planning and therefore patient convenience7.

 The oncoplastic surgery revolution means that a group of appropriately trained Oncoplastic Breast Surgeons are now able to provide this important service.
 The level of expertise varies among these surgeons depending on experience and training; however, most are able to perform implant-based reconstructions and a small proportion are also trained to perform flap-based reconstructions (6).

 Regardless of their technical expertise, they are all familiar with various aspects of reconstruction and can discuss these options with patients, to facilitate an appropriately informed decision.
-Oncoplastic Breast Surgeons possess the necessary skills and also the expertise in the management of breast cancer and its sequela and can offer a number of reconstructive alternatives to the patient.
+Oncoplastic Breast Surgeons possess the necessary skills and also the expertise in the management of breast cancer treatment in Sydney and its sequela and can offer a number of reconstructive alternatives to the patient.